battre/autocomplete-attribute-explainer/README.md

 > **Proposal:**
 >
 > * `address-overflow` - In several countries (e.g. Brazil or Germany) this
->   field complements the `street-location` and is an atomic topic that is
->   rarely seen split into smaller fragments.
-In these countries we often see
+>   field complements the `street-location`.
+In these countries we often see the
->   the fields (`street`, `house-number`, `address-overflow`).
+>   fields (`street`, `house-number`, `address-overflow`).
 The field is
 >   sometimes referred to as "additional information".
+It may be used to fill
+>   information like an organization, a care-of, or serve as an overflow if the
+>   previous field was not long enough.
-> * `landmark` - This can be called a landmark, reference point, entrecalles
+> * `landmark` - This can be called a landmark or reference point.
+> * `cross-streets` Several hispanic countries use a pair of cross-streets
+>   (entre calles) to help locate a building.
+In theory this could be mapped to
+>   a landmark, but we observe that websites asks for a landmark *and*
+>   cross-streets and we observe, that some websites even split the
+>   cross-streets into two fields.
 > * `delivery-instructions` - Special instructions to a delivery person.
 > * `care-of` - The name of the intermediary who is responsible for transferring
 >   a piece of mail between the postal system and the final recipient.